Suv4o/order-microservices/README.md

 npm run localstack:bootstrap
 ```

-The bootstrap script waits for LocalStack to become healthy, creates both queues, provisions the DynamoDB table, verifies the SES sender identity, and prints the environment variables you should export.
+The bootstrap script waits for LocalStack to become healthy, creates both queues, provisions the DynamoDB table, and attempts to verify the SES sender identity.
+If your LocalStack tier doesn’t emulate SESv2, set `LOCALSTACK_SKIP_SES=true` (already enabled in `.env.localstack.example`) to suppress the identity step.

 3. **Load the generated environment variables** (zsh/bash):